Our story

 There is a need for MR practitioners to be provided with an appropriate standard of MRI safety knowledge.
 To test the knowledge of those tasked with MRI safety responsibilities, the American Board of MR Safety (ABMRS) have set exams.
 MRI Safety Matters previously hosted the first two cohorts of these exams in Europe.
 This enabled standardised testing of such knowledge and the creation of MRI Safety credentialed professionals.

 The ABMRS now administer their exams in an electronic format.
-The International MRSO, MRSE and MRMD exams are available in certain Prometric testing centres in the UK, Ireland and Canada.
-For more information please see the ABMRS website and, for some pre-reading suggestions and practical advice about sitting the International MRSO exam, created by Barbara, there’s a document that cna be downloaded under the “ABMRS Exams” tab above.
+The International MRSO, MRSE and MRMD exams are available in Prometric testing centres in the UK, Ireland and Canada.
+For more information, please see the ABMRS website and, for some pre-reading suggestions and practical advice about sitting the International MRSO exam, created by Barbara, there’s a document that can be downloaded via the ABMRS Exams page.

 Harmonisation of Incident Reporting